Svetasv logo

 Appendix

-1290 days: In the first half of the 7 year period (1300 days), the cessation of sacrifices for Caesar probably took place around 10 days (maybe on Yom Kippur, a special time for sacrifices) after the start of the Hebrew year in Sep.
-66, so that the time between this cessation and the "abomination that causes desolation" in 70AD was 1290 days (Dan 12:11).
+1290 days of Dan 12:11: In the first half of the 7 year period (1300 days), the cessation of sacrifices for Caesar probably took place around 10 days (maybe on Yom Kippur, a special time for sacrifices) after the start of the Hebrew year in Sep.
+66, so that the time between this cessation and the "abomination that causes desolation" in 70AD was 1290 days.

-1260 days: In the second half of the 7 year period (1270 days), the time from the "abomination that causes desolation" in 70AD (when the Judahites fled to the mountains) to the end of the covenant period in 73AD was 3 1/2 Hebrew years (Rev. 12:14) or 1270 days, but since the journey of the Judahite Christians to their refuge took around 10 days, the time at the mountains was 1260 days (Revelation 12:6).
+1260 days Revelation 12:6: In the second half of the 7 year period (1270 days), the time from the "abomination that causes desolation" in 70AD (when the Judahites fled to the mountains) to the end of the covenant period in 73AD was 3 1/2 Hebrew years (Rev. 12:14) or 1270 days, but since the journey of the Judahite Christians to their refuge took around 10 days, the time at the mountains was 1260 days.

 The first 'half' (1290+ days), is longer than the second 'half' (1260+ days) by about 30 days, because there are 2 intercalary months (leap months) in the Sep.
 66 - Mar.
 70 period, and only one in the Apr.
 70 - Sep.
 73 period. ( While we take the 62 and 7 "sevens" to be accurate to the year, we treat this 1 "seven" as accurate to the day for several reasons, primarily because there was a 7-year covenant.)